raptor on overhead line

 Abstract

-The world’s requirement for ever more reliable and cost effective utility operations continues at pace with down time being measured and penalized in minutes and seconds.
-In the last 20 years, an increasing realization within the industry better understands that the external, generally uncontrolled, effects of wildlife are responsible for a far greater amount of unplanned outages than previously acknowledged.
-As a result, wildlife and asset protection has become an area of increased interest given that reducing unplanned outages equates to improved efficiency.
+The world's demand for ever more reliable and cost-effective utility operations continues to accelerate, with downtime measured in minutes and seconds and penalised accordingly.
+Over the last 20 years, an increasing realisation within the industry has led to a better understanding that the external, generally uncontrolled, effects of wildlife are responsible for far more unplanned outages than previously acknowledged.
+As a result, wildlife and asset protection has become an area of increased interest, given that reducing unplanned outages improves efficiency.

-Along with our better understanding of the challenges comes an additional pressure from environmental bodies who have the best interests of wildlife at risk of being electrocuted uppermost in their arguments.
-Historically the area of concern was most often that of the electrical power provider whose reliability was the critical factor but today both points of view require consideration.
+Along with our better understanding of the challenges comes additional pressure from environmental bodies, which are mainly concerned with the risk of electrocution to wildlife.
+Historically, the crucial factor was the reliability of the electrical power provider, but today, both perspectives require consideration.

-This paper addresses the wide range of applications where wildlife interact regularly with our electrical network.
+This paper addresses the wide range of applications in which wildlife regularly interact with our electrical network.
 We define the problem and illustrate the potential solutions using modern materials and designs to enhance reliability while protecting our wildlife.

-This paper is primarily concerned with the problems, costs and long-term solutions caused by wildlife (birds and animals).
-It will highlight various other sources where the outage/damage was caused by one of the other mediums but the solution would be the same as if a bird or animal was the prime cause.
+This paper is primarily concerned with the problems, costs, and long-term solutions arising from wildlife (birds and animals).
+It will highlight other sources where another medium caused the outage/damage, but the solution would be the same as if a bird or animal were the primary cause.

 +500k